mindspore-lab/mindone/examples/videocomposer/README.md

 ## Environment Setup

 **NOTES:** The training code of VC is well tested on **NPU 910B + MindSpore 2.2 (20230907) + CANN 7.0T2 + Ascend driver 23.0.rc3.b060**.
-Other mindspore and CANN versions may suffer from precision issue.
+Other mindspore and CANN versions may suffer from precision issues.

 ### 1. Framework Installation
-- For 910B NPU, please make sure the follow packages are installed with the exact version.
+- For 910B NPU, please make sure the following packages are installed using the exact versions.
     1. CANN 7.0-T2.
 Version check:
     ```
         ll /usr/local/Ascend/latest